kescardoso/cryptopedia/README.md

 4. So Chloé goes to the categories tab and searches for "stable coins" and pulls out another short text, and she finds out about DeFi.

-5. Chloe decides then to go back to google to find out more in-depth information related to DeFi.
+5. Chloé decides then to go back to google to find out more in-depth information related to DeFi.
 She learns about terms such as Smart Contracts, and the possibilities of lending-borrowing with higher interest rates than traditional banking, all using stable coins which are not affected by high volatility such as Bitcoin.

 6. She is now very excited about the possibility of having a crypto staking and savings account, so she goes back to The Cryptopedia and decides to share this information with the archives.